ABDO176ELTAWEEL/deepfake-detection/README.md

 ### Why Cosine LR Annealing over ReduceLROnPlateau?

-`ReduceLROnPlateau` reacts to plateaus — on fine-grained texture tasks these plateaus are often temporary and the model recovers naturally.
+`ReduceLROnPlateau` reacts to plateaus — on fine-grained texture tasks, these plateaus are often temporary, and the model recovers naturally.
 Stopping the LR prematurely cuts learning short.
 Cosine annealing decays smoothly regardless, giving the model more opportunity to explore. `CosineAnnealingWarmRestarts` in Stage 2 adds periodic restarts to escape local minima.

 ### Why Progressive Unfreezing?